Skip to content

 St. Peter’s Cathedral is in the northern part of Rome.
 It dates back to the 16th and 18th centuries and is where St. Peter was buried.

 It contains a collection of beautiful and rare pieces of art.
-The cathedral is characterised by huge bronze doors and a high dome that reaches 119 metres in length and can host around 60,000 people due to its vast size.
+The cathedral is characterised by substantial bronze doors and a high dome that reaches 119 metres in length and can host around 60,000 people due to its vast size.

 You can look at the dome structure from the inside and enjoy its beautiful views of St. Peter’s Square.
 A crypt under the church includes many tombs housing symbols of the ancient era, with many tours exploring the crypt.